Subsidy Library

 • Use temporary grazing controls to protect vegetation regeneration

-• Control any re-infestation during the term of the agreement
+• Control any re-infestation during the agreement term

-• Carry out specific follow up cutting or grazing management tailored to their site
+• Carry out specific follow-up cutting or grazing management tailored to the site

 checklist How to do and evidence required